Aulus belongs in drafts that can hold the first body

 After that, do not autopilot.
 Read the lobby.

 Know the item counters too.
-Blade Armor punishes mindless auto spam.
+Blade Armor punishes mindless basic attacks.
 Dominance Ice cuts the sustain and shield value that make his mid-fight recovery feel unfair.
 Winter Crown, Wind of Nature, and Immortality all punish premature ultimate commits.
 If those items show up, hold the last commit until the active or revive is gone.

 Pressing S1 the moment you see someone.
 Aulus, Charge! is the beginning of a question, not the answer.
-If you throw it out from lazy range, the enemy gets a full second to aim the exact control that stops you.
+If you throw it out from lazy range, the enemy gets time to aim the exact control that stops you.
 Start closer, from a side angle, or after the first peel tool is already gone.

 Taking the S2 recast just because it lights up.
 The second cast is powerful because it is optional.
 If the first swing tags only the wrong target under their tower, into their tank line, or beside their Jawhead, the correct play is often to keep walking and hold the dash.
 Greedy recasts lose more Aulus fights than missed recasts.